phillips0616/phillips0616.github.io/index.md

 The closest _k_ neighbors are found for both configurations and a path between each of those _k_ neighbors is attempted until either a collision free path is discovered or all _k_ neighbors have been tried.
 A difference between this method and the method above is that only _k_ attempts are made to connect the configurations to the graph.
 Once _k_ attempts have been made, if no connections have been found, we return failure.

-If the initial and goal configurations were successfully added to the graph that graph can be searched to find a path between them.
+If the initial and goal configurations were successfully added to the graph it can be searched to find a path between them.
 I implemented Dijkstra's algorithm to search the graph for a shortest path.

 #### Smoothing Phase

 If a valid path between two configurations is found, smoothing that path could be useful.
 Smoothing can cut down on the intermediate positions the robot will take between the two configurations, and cut down on the overall distance travelled.

 I implemented a greedy smoothing strategy.
 It works by trying to connect the initial node directly to the goal node with a collision free path.
 If that connection fails it moves up a node until either it finds a connection that isn't immediately prior to the goal node and can connects to it, or doesn't find any new connections.
-If it finds a new connection it restarts the process using the initial node it found in the previous sweep.
+If it finds a new connection it restarts the process using the node it found in the previous sweep as the new goal node.
 If no new connections were found it moves the goal node to the node prior to it and restarts the process.

 Once that smoothing process has completed I search the graph again, any improvements would be reflected in the new search, otherwise I would receive the same path.
 Below is pseudocode that reflects the process described above.
-I didn't include snippets directly from my project code because the process is clouded by object naming conventions and method parameters.
+I didn't include snippets directly from my project code because the process is clouded by naming conventions and method parameters.

 ```python
 def smooth_path(path):